moose-c/Hyde-Platform/README.md

 In the **prototype** folder, different components of the project can be found.
 The following are currently implemented:
 1) **ncWMS**: Contain all elements neccessary for publishing the netcdf files from the HYDE project
 2) **timeseries-backend**: Contain construction and filling of postgres database with information related to the timeseries, and an API capable of sharing this data.
-3) **timeseries-website**: Contains a rudementary website for displaying data from the timeseries-backend.
-Not used in later stages of tthe project
+3) **timeseries-website**: Contains a website displaying a map and capable of displaying timeseries using the API from timeseries-backend.

-4) **website**: Contains a website displaying a map and capable of displaying timeseries using the API from timeseries-backend.
+## Setup locally

-## Setup
+**Note that this is not yet complete**

 ### Linux
 First, set desired password from command line as **environmental variable** using: